ohiofi/game-design-curriculum/README.md

  <dd>a form of play in which players directly interact and are allowed to hurt each other's performance</dd>
  </dl>

+### Which category do the following describe?
+- challenges without opponents that have clearly defined goals
+- interactive playthings, simulations, and sandbox games without defined goals
+- challenges with opponents without direct interaction between the competitors
+- narratives with limited interaction in which the primary entertainment value is the storyline
+- challenges with opponents in which the players (human or A.I.) directly interact in such a way as to foil each other’s goals

 ### What makes a GOOD game?

 Because there are different styles of games, it's easier to ask...